Information for residents about the January 12-13, 2019 snow event.

 Clearing of Sidewalks

 Charlottesville City Code requires that property owners remove snow from sidewalks within 24 hours of the end of snowfall.
 Per City Code Section 28-25, it is the responsibility of owners/occupants of properties in the City which abut or front paved sidewalks to clear the sidewalk of snow, sleet and ice.
-As the snow ended overnight, the City Manager has declared 10 p.m.
-Sunday to be the official end of snowfall.
-Snow must be removed from sidewalks by 10 p.m.
-Monday December 10.
+As the snow will end overnight, the City Manager has declared 6 a.m.
+Monday, January 14 to be the official end of snowfall.
+Snow must be removed from sidewalks by 6 a.m.
+Tuesday, January 15.
 Cleared sidewalks help ensure the safety of both pedestrians and motorists by giving those on foot a safe route to walk.
 Walking in the roadway is extremely dangerous.
 Please clear the entire width of the sidewalk rather than a shovel width to allow strollers and wheelchairs a clear pathway.
 The City of Charlottesville reminds the community to be safe and healthy when shoveling snow and to assist neighbors who may have difficulty removing snow from their property.
-If you would like to report an unshoveled sidewalk, please call 970-3182.
+If you would like to report an unshoveled sidewalk, please call 970-3182 or use the MyCville app.